Skip to main content

 COGS (Cost of Goods Sold)

-• You sell products with direct variable costs
+• Products with direct variable costs that scale with sales volume

-• You want to model gross margin per product
+• Gross margin modelling per product

 Creating the module